Rethinking Thorne-\.{Z}ytkow Object Formation: Assembly via Common Envelope in Field Binaries

 \section{Introduction}

-The study of interacting binaries seeks to understand how the products of multiple stellar evolution differ from those expected from single stellar evolution.
-To do this, it's necessary to constrain the formation channels of many types of remnant systems, including exotic or unusual merger products.
-Stellar mergers can result in a range of transients, such as gamma-ray bursts and luminous fast blue optical transients \citep{2023ApJ...944...74M}, as well as unusual stars, such as the too-bright B[e] supergiant of R4 in the SMC \citep{2020ApJ...901...44W} and the hypothetical Thorne-\.{Z}ytkow object \citep[T\.{Z}O;][]{1975ApJ...199L..19T,1977ApJ...212..832T}.
+The study of interacting binaries seeks, in part, to understand how the products of multiple stellar evolution differ from those expected from single stellar evolution \citep[see][for a comprehensive review]{2024PrPNP.13404083C}.
+To do this, it is necessary to constrain the formation channels of many types of remnant systems, including exotic or unusual merger products.
+Stellar mergers can result in a range of transients, such as gamma-ray bursts and luminous fast blue optical transients \citep{2023ApJ...944...74M}, as well as unusual stars, such as the too-bright B[e] supergiant of R4 in the SMC \citep{2020ApJ...901...44W} and hypothetical Thorne-\.{Z}ytkow objects \citep[T\.{Z}O;][]{1975ApJ...199L..19T,1977ApJ...212..832T}.